michaelmccrae/Portfolio-Michael-McCrae/README.md

 # About

-This is a portfolio site for Michael McCrae.
-I used a minimal, clean design.
+This is a repository I made for the code that runs my portfolio site, [michaelmccrae.com](https://michaelmccrae.com/).

+# Features

+- Clean, minimal design.
+- Animated URL links that are styled in the global CSS.
+- Testimonials, which are randomly served at the bottom of each page.
+- Complimentary fonts—Inter and Norka.

 # Tech Used

 - [Next.js](https://nextjs.org) - A framework built upon React.
+I am using app-router file system.
 NextJS version is 15.3.1.
 - [Tailwind CSS](https://tailwindcss.com/) - I am using a mix of CSS style sheets and Tailwind to help me with quick fixes.
-- [shadcn](https://ui.shadcn.com/) - shadcn was used for adding the breadcrumb functionality.
+- [shadcn](https://ui.shadcn.com/) - Shadcn was used for adding the breadcrumb functionality.
-- [TypeScript](https://www.typescriptlang.org/) - "TypeScript is a strongly typed programming language that builds on JavaScript."
+- [TypeScript](https://www.typescriptlang.org/) - The typed programming language that sits on top of JavaScript.
 - [Google Fonts](https://fonts.google.com/) - Fonts are Inter and Norka.

 # License